elasekness/BMS500C/Day 1.md

 	grep "CDS" HQ596519.gff3 | cut -f 3,4,5

 > We have searched for every line that contains **`CDS`** and cut those lines on the third, fourth, and fifth delimiters (delimiters can be anything but the default is a tab).
-> This also highlights that **`grep`** is greedy - returning **`CDS`** even if it is part of a larger phrase or word.
+> This also highlights that **`grep`** is greedy - returning **`CDS`** even if it is part of a larger phrase or word. <br>
-> Because WNV RNA is translated as a single polyprotein and then post-translationally cleaved, the description of the coding sequence features in this gff file are labeled as 'CDS' for the polyprotein and 'mature_protein_region_of_CDS' for the 10 cleaved subunits.
+> Because WNV RNA is translated as a single polyprotein and then post-translationally cleaved, the description of the coding sequence features in this gff file are labeled as 'CDS' for the polyprotein and 'mature_protein_region_of_CDS' for the 10 cleaved subunits. <br>
 > There are a few ways to be more specific about the features we extract.

 <br>